 Vegetarianism is a dietary choice, which is founded in a belief that consumption of animal products is morally wrong.
 Motivation for practising vegetarianism may vary, but, in my opinion, its underlying belief system may fall under an expression of "conscience".

 Therefore to us veganism is supported under the charter.
 In addition, this is the federal case which applies to all Canadians.
 However, it is important to note that the charter only applies to various level of governments like federal, provincial, territorial and not private entities.
 Before "Maurice v.
 Canada" it was thought that most of the protection applied to religious practice and believes and not to veganism.
 Various province like Ontario Humans Right Commission changed their policies to make it clear that non religious practices are also covered.
 They even touched on the topic of veganism here.

 As we have said in the past, we and clearly the Federal Court, believe that veganism is protected by Canadian human rights law and you are not only entitled to basic respect from colleagues, bosses and peers but also not to be forced to eat meat, dairy and eggs in public institutions.
 This is not to speak of broader frameworks like Ontario’s Humans Rights Commission.
 If your rights have been infriged upon we suggest the following steps

-While the regulations seems clear, we do know that people are still having problems with these issues.
+While the regulations seem clear, we do know that people are still having problems with these issues.
 It is time to avail ourselves of various rights and freedoms offered to us under existing legislation.